 Briefly: In our opinion, no speculative positions are justified.

-Our intraday outlook remains neutral, and our short-term outlook is neutral:
+Our intraday outlook is neutral, and our short-term outlook is neutral:

 Long-term outlook (next year): bullish

-The technology Nasdaq 100 futures contract (CFD) is in a similar intraday consolidation, as it fluctuates above the level of 4,100.
-The nearest important level of resistance is at around 4,130-4,150, among others, as the 15-minute chart shows:
+The technology Nasdaq 100 futures contract (CFD) follows a similar path, as it moves along the level of 4,150.
+The nearest important level of resistance seems to be at 4,160-4,170.
+There have been no confirmed negative signals so far, as the 15-minute chart shows:

-Concluding, the broad stock market extended its sell-off yesterday, retracing most of January’s rebound.
-It continues to look like a volatile medium-term consolidation following last year’s October-November rally.
-We still prefer to be out of the market, avoiding low risk/reward ratio trades.
+Concluding, the broad stock market extended its uptrend, following better-than-expected economic data releases.
+There have been no confirmed negative signals so far.
+However, we can see some short-term overbought conditions which may lead to a downward correction.
+We prefer to be out of the market, avoiding low risk/reward ratio trades.
 We will let you know when we think it is safe to get back in the market.